xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 By using memberships you can vary the discount level between different groups of customers, provide coupons of limited edition that will be valid only for a specific membership level, and extend membership sales with special offers.

-Membership-specific discounts can be set up using the module **[Volume Discounts](https://market.x-cart.com/addons/volume-discounts.html)** via the section 'Discounts: Volume Discounts' of the Admin back end.
+Membership-specific discounts can be set up using the addon **[Volume Discounts](https://market.x-cart.com/addons/volume-discounts.html)** via the section 'Discounts: Volume Discounts' of the Admin back end.
 More info on volume discounts is provided in the section {% link "Setting up volume discounts for products" ref_xEadpu9F %}.

 The process of setting up a membership-specific volume discount is rather straightforward: